An Exploratory Study on Machine Learning Model Stores

 \subsection{App Stores and Model Stores}

+Despite their difference in age, app and model stores provide platforms for developers to distribute and retail their products to their intended target audience (end users vs. organizations/developers).
 App stores have been around for over ten years.
 Apple's App Store and Google Play, both started in 2008, are currently two of the most popular app stores.
 Each contains over two million apps.
 These app stores include mobile apps and software applications for computers (e.g., Mac App Store) and tablets (e.g., Chromebook and iPad).
 In contrast, the concept of ``model store'' is relatively new, with ModelDepot starting in 01/2018, Wolfram neural net repository in 06/2018, and AWS marketplace in 11/2018.
-For brevity, we will call these three model stores as ``AWS'', ``Wolfram'', and ``ModelDepot''.
-Despite this difference in age, both types of stores provide platforms for developers to distribute and retail their products to their intended target audience (end users vs. organizations/developers).
+For brevity, we will call these three model stores as ``ModelDepot'', ``Wolfram'', and ``AWS''.

 There are two types of model stores: (1) general purpose, and (2) specialized model stores.
 General purpose model stores (e.g., AWS) contain all sorts of ML models, whereas specialized model stores (e.g., Nuance AI market~\cite{nuanceaimarketplace}) only contain models from certain domains.
-We focus on the general purpose model stores, since they target a much wider audience of organizations and can provide a more representative view of SE practices on ML models.
+We focus on the general purpose model stores, since they target a much wider audience of organizations/developers and can provide a more representative view of SE practices on ML models.